earthai-tech/watex/docs/view.rst

 Plot Box: :meth:`~watex.view.ExPlot.plotbv`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:meth:`~watex.view.ExPlot.plotbv` allows the distributions visualization using the box, boxen or violin plots.
+:meth:`~watex.view.ExPlot.plotbv` allows the visualization of the distribution using the box, boxen, or violin plots.
 The choice of the box is passed to the parameter `kind`.
 See :meth:`~watex.view.ExPlot.plotbv` documentation for further details.
 A basic example using the 'violin' plot is given below:

 .. code-block:: python